-Dr. Kamlesh Sharma, assistant professor emerita of biological sciences, died Dec.
-21. She was 78.
+Dr. Kamlesh Sharma, assistant professor emerita of biological sciences at Western Michigan University, died Dec.
+21, 2016.
+She was 78.

 Sharma retired at the end of 2003 after 22 years of continuous service to the University.
 Survivors include her husband, Dr. Visho B.L.
 Sharma, a professor emeritus of arts and sciences who taught social science and sociology.